ckeditor/ckeditor4/tests/plugins/easyimage/manual/sideimagesmall.md

 ## Expected

-Easy image widget should not be resized or get smaller/bigger.
+Image inside easy image widget should not be resized or get smaller/bigger.

+The widget itself in some edge cases (resized to big/tiny viewport) might slightly change its size, but it should not be a significant change.